threader/PC-Tuning/docs/building.md

  ## Integrating & Obtaining Drivers

- - This is generally required for users installing Windows 7 to integrate USB/ NVME drivers so that setup can proceed.
+ - This is generally required for users installing windows 7 to integrate USB/ NVME drivers so that setup can proceed.

  - Place all of the drivers to be integrated somewhere easily accessible such as ``C:\drivers`` & use the command below to integrate them into the install wim.